Zdrenka/Hackathon2024_QuackBot_Advisor/README.md

 # Hackathon2024_QuackBot_Advisor
-take code advise from a duck, why not?
+take code advice from a duck, why not?